 A more advanced version uses software to "learn" what your normal driving patterns are when you're fully alert.
 If it senses that your driving reactions are slower or erratic, a drowsy alert is activated.
 Facial Recognition Another uses an onboard computer with facial recognition software to determine if you're drowsy... - tiny sensors or night vision cameras are trained on the driver's face. - measures eyelid droop, blinking patterns and head bobs to tell if you are starting to fall asleep.
 Directions Please...

 Some cars use GPS to help drivers find the nearest rest stop.

-KEEP IN MIND: The drowsiness alert features should make you more aware of your state of mind...But if you are tired, REST and DON'T DRIVE DROWSY. http://drowsydriving.org/about/facts-and-stats/
+"2.3 miles to next rest area" DRIVING KEEP IN MIND: The drowsiness alert features should make you more aware of your state of mind...But if you are tired, REST and DON'T DRIVE DROWSY. http://drowsydriving.org/about/facts-and-stats/